This explains indexes, indexing, index controls, and index requirements in SPK.

 for the index schema.

 The index structure does not match the rust object structures one-to-one.
-This is partially due to only keeping things needed for solves, and partially due to what flatbuffers require, support, and recommend (lists not sets or mappings, removing duplication and intermediate structures).
+This is partially due to only keeping things needed for solves and solver operations, and partially due to what flatbuffers require, support, and recommend for speed (lists not sets or mappings, removing duplication and intermediate structures).

 The broad top-level schema structure is (capital letters indicate a schema table name):